Goaty89/homeseek/src/pages/index.md

 ---
 templateKey: index-page
-title: Hi, i am Sandra Ng
+title: I am Sandra Ng
-image: /img/home-jumbotron.jpg
+image: /img/header-house.jpeg
-heading: Hi, i am Sandra Ng
+heading: Services
 subheading: The Staten Island real estate expert
 mainpitch:
-  title: Hello
+  title: >-
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.

 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Whether it is selling your home or your buying your first home, my team will be there to guide every step of the process.
+They are educated about the current markets in Staten Island and utilize the best technology possible to find and list your home.
+Most importantly, our team hold themselves accountable to the community in which they live in.
+services:
+  blurbs:
+    - title: Buy
+      description: >-
+        Looking at something to buy?
+    - title: Sell
+      description: >-
+        Looking for someone to buy?

 intro:
   blurbs:
     - image: /img/coffee.png